Vix.cpp v2.7.0 is here Read the blog

 What you should remember

-Create an application project:
+Create a simple application project:

 bash

-vix new api
+vix new hello --app

-cd api
+cd hello

 Build it: